sopra-fs24-group-26/server/README.md

 -   [React](https://reactjs.org/) - JavaScript library for building user interfaces
 -   [Phaser](https://phaser.io/) - The Game Framework used
 -   [DiceBear](https://www.dicebear.com/) - Avatar library

+## High-level components

+Our project consists of three main high-level components: Controller, Service and Repository.

+### Controller

+The Controller is takes care of REST endpoints.
+Valid requests and expected behavior of each request to server is defined here.

 ## Roadmap